DragonBlame/tpf-dragons-edition/WABBAJACK.md

 If you would like to learn more general information about the add-on, be sure to visit its home page again [here](https://www.nexusmods.com/skyrimspecialedition/mods/51973).

-Add-on installation's size - ~ 140 GB
+**Add-on installation's size** - ~ 140 GB (your installation folder must be unique)

-Add-on mod's size - ~ 81 GB (your downloads folder can and should be the same as TPF's to make the installation process faster and not to make you download TPF's mods once again)
+**Add-on mod's size** - ~ 81 GB (your downloads folder should be the same as TPF's one to make the installation process faster and not to make you download TPF's mods once again)

 ---